asaduzzamannadim/Scatch/README.md

 - **Multer**: Handles file uploads.

 ## Note
 This is a practice project and will not be further developed.
-It serves as a learning tool for exploring backend development concepts.
+It's not responsive and incomplete.It serves as a learning tool for exploring backend development concepts.